salvatorelococo/pes-2014/scripts/README.md

-csv_updaters | Contains scripts that update game files using generated (and edited) CSV files. files | Contains file on which scripts work on. files_structure | Contains info about memory zones to read. tools | Contains scripts that perform specific actions, useful for research / debugging and files managin.
+csv_updaters | Contains scripts that update game files using generated (and edited) CSV files. files | Contains file on which scripts work on. files_structure | Contains info about memory zones to read. tools | Contains scripts that perform specific actions, useful for research / debugging and files managing.